-Paul has a particular interest in board room disputes, restrictive covenant disputes, whistleblowing, discrimination, TUPE, outsourcing and data protection.
+He has a particular interest in boardroom disputes, restrictive covenant disputes, whistleblowing, discrimination, TUPE, outsourcing and data protection.

 Paul has defended employees in the employment tribunals, High Court, County Court, Employment Appeal Tribunal and the Court of Appeal.
-Paul is also a qualified mediator (CEDR).
+He is also a qualified mediator (CEDR).

-Paul's recent experience includes leading a team which successfully defended an international household name in respect of a high profile UK employment tribunal case brought by 2,400 employees alleging a failure to consult with a potential liability for the client of many millions of pounds and also leading a team defending a £28 million discrimination claim brought against a leading financial institution.
+- Leading a team which successfully defended an international household name in respect of a high profile UK employment tribunal case brought by 2,400 employees alleging a failure to consult with a potential liability for the client of many millions of pounds and also leading a team defending a £28m discrimination claim brought against a leading financial institution.

 Paul undertakes regular speaking engagements on a wide range of employment and labour law issues, and engagements include Employment Lawyers' Association, the British Bankers' Association, Global HR News (Silicon Valley).
 Paul has also been interviewed by John Humphrys on Radio 4's Today programme (a leading UK news and current affairs programme) and on BBC News 24, Sky and CNN.

 City of London Law Society Employment Law Committee (since 2009); former Secretary to the Committee for three years

 Senior City HR Committee

 Publication | March 01, 2022